 5 Easy Steps for Making a Healthy Breakfast Hash

-Although traditional hashes are a combination of meat, potatoes, and onions, I highly suggest straying outside those lines.
+Although traditional hashes are a combination of meat, potatoes, and onions, there are endless variations that can be made.

 Let’s get started.